-If banks are not open in the country where the share class's currency of account is used on the settlement date, or on any day between the order date and the settlement date, or if this currency is not traded under an interbank settlement system, then settlement shall be carried out on the next day on which these banks are open or these settlement systems are available for transactions in the corresponding currency.
+If, on the settlement date or any day between the order date and the settlement date, banks in the country of the currency of the relevant share class are not open for business or the relevant currency is not traded in an interbank settlement system, these days are disregarded for the purposes of calculating the settlement date.
+The settlement date can only be a day on which these banks are open or these settlement systems are available for transactions in the relevant currency.